How to Deal with Dementia in a Parent

 - Confusion about time or place

-One of the hardest things about how to deal with dementia in a parent is witnessing these changes in someone who once cared for you.
-You may feel like you’re losing them twice – first to the condition, and eventually in person.
-But while dementia changes many things, it doesn’t erase the bond you share.
-Moments of connection, warmth and recognition can still shine through – and those are the moments to hold on to.
+One of the hardest things about dealing with dementia in a parent is witnessing these changes in someone who once cared for you.
+You may feel like you’re losing them twice: first to the condition, and eventually in person.

-Living with a parent with dementia: what to expect
+Living with a Parent with Dementia: What to Expect

 If your parent is living with you or has moved in due to their diagnosis, it’s important to adapt your home and your expectations.
-Here are some changes that can make everyday life safer and calmer for everyone:

-Make the home dementia-friendly
+Make the Home Dementia-Friendly

 - Remove trip hazards: Keep floors clear and avoid rugs or clutter.